mikewest/fallow/data/articles/2006/02/son-of-perfecttime-the-validationator.markdown

 ArticleID:  1
 Published:  1139918940
 Modified:   1143836819
-Title:      Son of PerfectTime: The Validationator!
+Title:      "Son of PerfectTime: The Validationator!"
-Slug:       son-of-perfecttime-the-validationator
+Slug:       "son-of-perfecttime-the-validationator"
-OneLine:    The PerfectTime JavaScript class gets updated to support the hCalendar format.
+OneLine:    "The PerfectTime JavaScript class gets updated to support the hCalendar format."
 Tags:
     - JavaScript